integralfx/MemTestHelper/DDR4 OC Guide.md

   This section is not for those having trouble stabilizing frequencies within the expected range.
      * Note that some boards have auto rules that can stifle your progress, an example being tCWL = tCL - 1, which can lead to uneven values of tCWL.
 Reading the [Miscellaneous Tips](#miscellaneous-tips) might give you insight into your platform and your motherboard's functionality.
 1. Intel:
    * Increase VCCSA and VCCIO to 1.25V.
 For ADL, VCCIO does not exist.
+Note that if you have an Alder Lake non-K SKU, VCCSA will be locked and your overclock potential will be limited.
    * Set command rate (CR) to 2T if it isn't already.
    * Set tCCDL to 8.
 Asus UEFIs don't expose this timing.